Magee3/Deploying-an-AWS-Resource/README.md

 ![11](https://github.com/Magee3/Deploying-an-AWS-Resource/assets/134301259/34bbd7c0-1f8c-448b-bdce-4e8c8157d490)

-Here is where we can create and modify clusters.
+Here is where we can create and modify clusters obviously but what does that mean?
+Clusters are used to group Instances or our houses together.
+I guess in real estate terms this is the neighborhood?
 Just scroll down to the bottom and click cancel.

 ![12](https://github.com/Magee3/Deploying-an-AWS-Resource/assets/134301259/a1139cf6-86e0-420e-97fe-4c334ec0a643)
 ![13](https://github.com/Magee3/Deploying-an-AWS-Resource/assets/134301259/2cbcd107-d185-4df2-b369-e9ab3506312f)